TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

    Description
          For responsive images you need different image resolutions for each output device and output mode (portrait vs. landscape).
-         :code:`sourceCollection` defines the different resolutions for image rendering, normally you would define al least one :code:`sourceCollection` per layout breakpoint.
+         :ts:`sourceCollection` defines the different resolutions for image rendering, normally you would define al least one :ts:`sourceCollection` per layout breakpoint.
 The amount of sourceCollections, the name and the specification for the sourceCollections will be defined by the HTML/CSS/JS code you are using.
 The configuration of the sourceCollection defines the size of the image which is rendered.

-         Each resolution should be set up as separate array in the :code:`sourceCollection`.
-Each :code:`sourceCollection` consists of
+         Each resolution should be set up as separate array in the :ts:`sourceCollection`.
+Each :ts:`sourceCollection` consists of
          different :ref:`dataKey <cobj-image-datakey>` properties which you can define to suit your needs.